nicknijenhuis/carnaval-radio-frontend/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Backlog (TODO):
+- The old news should be displayed below the news from strapi.
+There is a JS file called allNewsArticles.js in projectData containing all the old news.
+- Slides on the homepage are not loaded from Strapi, but are hard-coded.
+It would be nice if we could get them from strapi and fallback to hardcoded data, when not in strapi
+- It should be supported to load HTML (for example scripts and iframes) that are set in Strapi HTML blocks
 - ~~The player still has the refresh issue, when going to sponsoren and then to home, but also going to a working page and then going to 'Over ons' for example (carnaval-radio.netlify.app)~~
-- Change logo to old logo everywhere, it is decided we are not going to use the new one yet (available on request)
+- ~~Change logo to old logo everywhere, it is decided we are not going to use the new one yet (available on request)~~
-- Make a page for Tickets.
+- ~~Make a page for Tickets.
 This is an Iframe loaded from a ticket organisation.
-Preferably this is set in Strapi, but if not possible, let's make a hard coded page with the iframe.
+Preferably this is set in Strapi, but if not possible, let's make a hard coded page with the iframe.~~
-- Limburg24 Niews should have a title
+- ~~Limburg24 Niews should have a title~~
-- Limburg24 dates should be in the dutch format
+- ~~Limburg24 dates should be in the dutch format~~
-- Styling of pages and articles that have basic HTML elements in strapi are not displayed correctly (perhaps see Bundeling as an example, here it works)
+- ~~Styling of pages and articles that have basic HTML elements in strapi are not displayed correctly (perhaps see Bundeling as an example, here it works)~~
 - Bug: There is a bug in the menu, the menu is not loading the latest state of what I have configured in Strapi for some reason
-- Bug: Sponsoren display doesn't look very nice, they should be a bit bigger, always centered and same height
+- Bug: ~~Sponsoren display doesn't look very nice, they should be a bit bigger, always centered and same height~~
-  - In slider
+  - ~~In slider~~
-  - On sponsor page
+  - ~~On sponsor page~~
-- Bug/Feature: Articles are not sorted on any date.
+- Bug/Feature: ~~Articles are not sorted on any date.
 When the Date field is filled it should use that as the date, if it's not filled it should use publishedAt.
-On the combination of those two fields it should order all the custom news descending
+On the combination of those two fields it should order all the custom news descending~~
-- Sponsors should be ordered based on the sponsors types it's order.
-So sponsors from type Prins should display first and Nar last.
+- ~~Sponsors should be ordered based on the sponsors types it's order.
+So sponsors from type Prins should display first and Nar last.~~
 - Heavy caching issue on sponsors page, sometimes it shows latests, but sometimes it goes back to using old version.
 This could be due to vercel, cloudflare or next configuration
 - ~~When a song has no image configured (e.g the image is nocover.png) it should display a randomly colored block with the initials of the artist in it~~
   - The color should be selected from a preconfigured hard-coded list of colors